 Surprisingly, much of what detracts from the film is its direction and cinematography.
 Most scenes are shot in a methodical, plain fashion, and there’s not much in the way of eye candy or memorable camerawork.
 The few scenes that do try to work in some metaphorical symbolism are poorly done.
 A weird dream sequence midway through the film reaches for visual allegory, but comes across as confusing and awkward.
 A few other digital FX are used in brief sequences elsewhere in the film, further attempting to visualize character emotions and states of mind, but they’re either too brief or too on-the-nose to be effective.

-As a whole though, LP is a much stronger film than many movies with similar tones or subject matter, because the writing and acting in LP are leagues better than most others.
+As a whole though, Laskar Pelangi is a much stronger film than many movies with similar tones or subject matter, because the writing and acting in LP are leagues better than most others.
 It’s amazing how much more memorable a film can be when the cheapest element of its production, the screenplay, is sound.
 Laskar Pelangi’s cinematography is nothing to shout about, but in its defense, it’s not distracting or bad, and thus manages to support a far better script.
 Laskar Pelangi succeeds because its characters feel real and its story is believable.
 It doesn’t take any suspension of disbelief to follow or enjoy, and quite frankly, I find that extremely refreshing.

 SUMMARY & RECOMMENDATION: With minimalist cinematography and likable, heartwarming characters, Laskar Pelangi is a feelgood underdog-story that works.
 Its got great (non-professional!) kid actors as well as capable adults, and tops off its lovable tale with a melodic soundtrack.

 — However… Pelangi tries to do too much with lackluster dream sequences and corny digital FX.
 I’m not a fan of handheld camerawork outside of action-scenes, but here in this low-budget, rural environment, some dynamic camera-movements would have been justified.
 The story’s chump-budget, scrappy appeal and working-class aesthetic needed a grungier overall approach to the film’s cinematography.

 ?
 Can you imagine the look on somebody’s face in most countries if they ran into a crocodile on their way to school?